 Child/Young School/Setting:

+Person: School/Setting.

-Person: DOB: Male/Female Date:
+DOB: Male/Female Date:

-B B B B Wale/T chiale Date.
+DOB.
+Iviale/i emale Date.

-Description of Intimate Care Needs
+Description o f Intimate Care Needs

-Task: If practical, it may be possible to identify one part of the intimate care procedure which gives the child/young person an
+Task: If practi cal, it may be possible to identify one part o f the intimate care procedure which gives the child/young person an

-opportunity to have a little more independence.
-If so the plan can then assist in the development of this part of the whole task.
+lan can then assist in the development of this part of the whole task.

+7,7

-Action Plan - Describe the steps needed to achieve this task
+Action Plan - Describe the steps needed to ac chieve this task

-1.
+1. •

 2.

 3.

 The following people will be assisting in the above activities:

 Named Person:

+may be involved to cover when the named people are absent: the above procedures being undertaken: (Please sign as appropriate)

-Additional people who may be involved to cover when the name
+Additional people who may be involved to cover when the nan ned people are absent:

-I am in agreement with the above procedures being undertake n: (Please sign as appropriate)
+I am in agreement with the above procedures being undertake en: (Please sign as appropriate)

+Person for whom the plan is

 Parent/Carer

-Class Taecher
+SENCO/Inclusion officer

 Teaching Assistant(s) Teaching Assistant (s)

+Data Data for ravious

 Date Date for review